 Are over ear headphones good for running?

-One of the things in particular that we love about sports headphones that use bone conduction technology, such as the Aftershokz Tredz Air, is that you can listen to music but still be aware of ambient sounds from the world around you.
+One of the things in particular that we love about sports headphones that use bone conduction technology (another form of non-earbud headphones), such as the Aftershokz Tredz Air, is that you can listen to music but still be aware of ambient sounds from the world around you.

 Are Airpods good for running?